Industry and startups

 Building a digital health platform for women's health

 At Velmio our mission was to build digital health applications that would improve the patient experience and patient health outcomes for underrepresented groups.
-The first product that we developed was the world's first digital therapeutic mobile app for reducing the risk of health complications during pregnancy.
+The first product that we developed aimed to reduce the risk of health complications during pregnancy.

 The "data gap" in women's health refers to the lack of adequate and accurate data on various aspects of women's health, such as their specific needs, risks and outcomes [1,4].
 We saw this problem as an opportunity to build a digital platform for collecting and analyzing high quality datasets for women's health, to help patients and their healthcare providers achieve personalised and evidence-based care.